What is Deposit Protection Scheme in UK

 - Deposit Protection Service

-The other two types of schemes which are available within these schemes are insurance and Custodial.
+The other two types of Tenancy Deposit schemes which are available within these schemes are Insurance and Custodial.

 In this scheme, the landlord insures the money, in case of any delay and repays it through that insurance.
 In case of any dispute or misunderstanding between the tenant and the landlord, the insurer intervenes and settles the money, later collecting from the landlord.
 But this scheme is applicable only to landlords, who are members of professional and approved organizations such as the trade association and others.